xta0/xta0.me/_posts/2022-03-23-OnDevice-ML-Quantization-2.md

 packad_tensor = torch.tensor([177], dtype = torch.uint8)
 ```

-Obviously, storing the weights in a lower bit representation could save memory and space.
+Obviously, storing the weights in a lower-bit representation could save memory and space.
 The downside is

 - The unpacked weight tensors need to be a shape with a multiple of 8 // nbits
 - The weights need to be unpacked before performing an inference operation